dinasv/CSBFinder/README.md

 ```

 ### Input file with functional information of gene orthology group IDs
+- This is an optional input file
+- The path to this file is provided in:
+    - User Interface: In the dialog opened after clicking on the "Run" button
+    - Command Line: "-cog-info" option
+#### COG information input file
 If you are using [COGs](https://www.ncbi.nlm.nih.gov/COG/) (Cluster of Orthologous Genes) as your
 gene orthology group identifiers, you can use the file _cog_info.txt_ provided in the
 [input](https://github.com/dinasv/CSBFinder/tree/master/input) directory.

 The functional description of gene orthology groups will appear in the legend (User Interface)
-or in the output catalog file (when clicking on the "Save" button in the User Interface, or when executing via Command Line).
+or in the output catalog file (when clicking on the "Save" button in the User Interface, or when
+executing via Command Line).

 You can also use a custom file of your own.
 See instructions below.

-- This is an optional input file
-- The path to this file is provided in:
-    - User Interface: In the dialog opened after clicking on the "Run" button
-    - Command Line: "-cog-info" option
+### Custom gene orthology group information input file

 This file should use the following format:
 ```